Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Enable Open-Traffic Event Log
 Obviously you have to enable Open-Traffic-Event log for your API-Gateway instances.
 [Read here][1] how to enable the Open-Traffic Event-Log.
 After this configuration has been done, Open-Traffic log-files will created by default in this location: `apigateway/logs/opentraffic`.
-This location becomes relevant in the next step, when configuring Filebeat.
+This location becomes relevant when configuring Filebeat.

 ### Configure the Admin-Node-Manager
-This step is required if you would like to use the existing Traffic-Monitor in combination Elasticsearch.
+This step is required if you would like to use the existing API-Gateway Manager Traffic-Monitor in combination Elasticsearch.
-The Admin-Node-Manager (listening by default on port 8090) is responsible to server the API-Manager Traffic-Monitor and needs to be configured to use the API-Builder API instead.
+The Admin-Node-Manager (listening by default on port 8090) is responsible to serve the Traffic-Monitor and needs to be configured to use the API-Builder REST-API instead.
 For the following steps, please open the Admin-Node-Manager configuration in Policy-Studio.
-You can [here](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap/index.html#use-the-ldap-policy-to-protect-management-services) how to do that.
+You can read [here](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap/index.html#use-the-ldap-policy-to-protect-management-services) how to do that.
 - Create a new policy called: `Use Elasticsearch API`
 - Configure this policy like so:
   ![use ES API][img3]